 Because of this, we can be walking down a street lost in thought, and automatically jump out of the way to avoid a bus barrelling down on us before we even become consciously aware that it’s there.

 The system has evolved to keep us safe before we can even think about what’s happening.

-So what happens to the rest of the information that doesn’t get sent to the conscious mind?
-It’s not entirely clear.
+It’s not entirely clear what happens to the information that doesn’t get sent to the conscious mind.
 Experiments have revealed that it’s possible to use hypnosis to reconstruct environments based on background memories that we didn’t pay attention to at the time.
 However, it’s possible that this is nothing more than our brain making an educated guess.